As of April 2019, credit card fraud related to malware attacks is up 200 percent.

 If that weren’t bad enough, you also run the risk of encountering this malicious software when you’re out running errands.

 Through a process called a “credit card dump,” thieves are able to copy the information from your card’s magnetic strip and load it onto a blank card for themselves.
+This can quickly result in a maxed-out card, missed payments, and having to resort to same day payday loans.

 But, there are steps you can take to prevent this.
 Not sure where to start?
 Don’t worry, we got you covered.